zanderkent/Machine_Learning/README.md

 Update 6/20/2019: Uploaded two notebooks that were used for a statefarm application

+Update 7/09/2019: Uploaded the complete Bayesian Optimization tutorial for review

-TODO: Upload notebook for Genetic Algo and Bayseian Optimization
+TODO: Upload notebook for Genetic Algo and Bayesian Optimization in depth